Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms

 A system of several qubits can now be associated with a system of several QSL bits containing two internal bits each.
 A QSL simulation of the quantum Controlled-NOT (CNOT) gate can be constructed from two classical reversible-logic CNOTs.
-One classical CNOT connects the computational bits in the ``forward'' direction, while the other connects the phase bits in the ``reverse'' direction, see Figure~\ref{fig:Aqubits}a.
-This again is constructed to enable use of the same identities as apply for the quantum CNOT, most importantly a phenomenon sometimes called ``phase kick-back'' in quantum computation~\cite{Cleve}, see Figure~\ref{fig:Aqubits}b.
+One classical CNOT connects the computational bits in the ``forward'' direction, while the other connects the phase bits in the ``reverse'' direction, directly implementing the phase kick-back, see Figure~\ref{fig:Aqubits}E. This again is constructed to enable use of the same identities as apply for the quantum CNOT, see Figure~\ref{fig:Aqubits}F.

+Using QSL to simulate a generic qubit circuit is done as follows: \begin{enumerate} \item \textbf{State preparation.} Prepare $n$ QSL systems (pairs of classical bits) in states $\ket{0}$ or $\ket{1}$ (using a random value for the phase bit). \item \textbf{Transformation.} Apply QSL gates (as described above) in an array of the same form as the quantum circuitry. \item \textbf{Measurement.} Measure in the computational basis (readout the computational-bit value and randomize the phase bit). \end{enumerate}

-Our QSL framework is inspired by a construction of Spekkens\autocite{Spekkens} that captures many, but not all, properties of quantum mechanics.
+The QSL framework is inspired by a construction of Spekkens\autocite{Spekkens} that captures many, but not all, properties of quantum mechanics.
 So far, the presented framework is completely equivalent to Spekkens' model (the $H$ gate appears in a paper by Pusey\autocite{Matthew}).
 Both frameworks are efficiently simulatable on a classical Turing machine (see above and Ref.~\cite{Spekkens}).
 Furthermore, both have a close relation to stabilizer states and Clifford group operations\autocite{Matthew}, and perhaps more interestingly, both frameworks capture some properties of entanglement, enabling protocols like super-dense coding and quantum-like teleportation, but cannot give all consequences of entanglement, most importantly, cannot give a Bell inequality violation.